Council's election contractor Electionz.com uploads nominations as they are received and processed. See: what nominations have been received

 District Health Board (DHB) elections are held at the same time.

 Elections are also held for local District Health Boards (DHB) at the same time as local government elections.
 In Ruapehu this is usually for the Whanganui DHB and the Waikato DHB.
 This year however there are only elections for the Whanganui DHB.
 The Waikato DHB has no election as commissioners have been appointed.

 Standing for multiple positions

 You cannot stand for both Horizons Regional Council and Ruapehu District Council, or Horizons Regional Council and a Community Board position, at the same election and in the same region.

 If you are elected to a District Health Board and a local authority you can accept both positions.

-However, if you are elected to a Council and a local/Community Board, you must vacate the local/community board position and the vacancy will be filled by the next highest polling candidate.
+However, if you are elected to Council and a Community Board, you must vacate the Community Board position and the vacancy will be filled by the next highest polling candidate.